ThunderboltForEver/school_administration/README.md

 6- php artisan key:generate

+7- php artisan storage:link

-7- cd project_frontend -> npm install
+8- cd project_frontend -> npm install

-8- npm run dev
+9- npm run dev

-9- open a new terminal with keeping the first one running and run -> php artisan serve
+10- open a new terminal with keeping the first one running and run -> php artisan serve

-10- open your browser at localhost:3000 and enjoy with the project .
+11- open your browser at localhost:3000 and enjoy with the project .